Bismah Maroof: International career

 In October 2018, she was named in Pakistan's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies but opted to stay aside from captaincy which made room for Javeria Khan to lead the side.
 Prior to the 2018 ICC WT20 campaign, she underwent an eye surgery for a sinus problem and it raised doubts over her cricketing future.
 In January 2019, she returned as skipper of the side for the home WODI and WT20I series against the West Indies.
 In October 2019, she was named as the captain of the Women's Global Development Squad, ahead of a five-match series in Australia.

 In January 2020, she was named as the captain of Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 However, on 28 February 2020, in the match against England, she broke her right thumb.
 She was ruled out of the rest of the tournament, with Nahida Khan named as her replacement and Javeria Khan captaining the side in her absence.

 In December 2020, she was shortlisted as one of the Women's Cricketer of the Year for the 2020 PCB Awards.
 In April 2021, Maroof announced that she was taking an indefinite break from cricket "as motherhood beckons".
 She became the first Pakistani cricketer to be a beneficiary of the Pakistan Cricket Board's maternity policy for the players which allows benefits for expecting mothers and fathers.
 After giving birth to a baby girl in August 2021, in December Maroof announced that she was returning to availability for Pakistan ahead of the 2022 World Cup.

 In January 2022, she was named as the captain of Pakistan's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, she was named as the captain of Pakistan's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+After an impressive T20 series against Sri Lanka where she had a strike rate of 85.52 with the bat, Maroof was nominated for the May 2022 ICC Women’s Player of the Month Award alongside teammate Tuba Hassan and Jersey player Trinity Smith.

+She stepped down as all-format captain in March 2023, and was succeeded by Nida Dar.
+On 25 April 2024, she announced her retirement from international cricket.

+Awards and honours

+In 2023, Bismah was awarded with Tamgha-e-Imtiaz in honour of her remarkable services to Pakistan Women Cricket Team.